Christian Unity Is Not What You Think It Is

 I hope this next statement is obvious to everyone reading this.
 We can’t have Christian unity with unbelievers.
 I say a lot of things that I believe are obvious, but I think this tops the list.
 Christian unity is among Christians.
 So, why even bring it up?
 Well, would you believe some Christians are defining Christian unity as Christians having unity with others, period?

 Not many Christians will say they are defining Christian unity this way, but actions speak louder than words.
-We can see it play out in real life.
-It isn’t uncommon to hear, “Jesus was friends with sinners,” when a Christian explains the unity she shares with unbelievers.
+We can see it play out in real life with this common defense: “Jesus was friends with sinners.”

 Can Christians Be Friends With Unbelievers?